sheishijun/Hydro-SE-Bench/README.md

 | **M** | Meteorology | 500 | 336 | 164 | 200 | 200 | 100 |
 | **PS** | Power System | 500 | 363 | 137 | 200 | 200 | 100 |

-> Note: Detailed statistics can be obtained by running the `final_stats.py` or `calc_and_save.py` scripts.
-After running the script, copy the output results into the table above.

 ## ✨ Dataset Features

 1. **Comprehensive Coverage**: Covers core knowledge domains in water conservancy and hydropower engineering, from basic concepts to engineering practice